Tests Frequently booked Together

 What does HCV (Hepatitis C Virus) Measure?

 Hepatitis C is one of the five hepatitis viruses known so far, with the following: A, B, D, and E that are acknowledged to trigger the disease.
 Hepatitis C virus leads to liver inflammation and damage.
-It goes in by exposure to contaminated blood, sharing of needles by intravenous drug users, sharing personal belongings contaminated through blood such as razors, by intercourse with an infected individual, through healthcare occupational exposure, and, not very common, from mother to infant through delivery.
+It goes in by exposure to contaminated blood, sharing of needles by intravenous drug users, sharing personal belongings contaminated through blood such as razors, intercourse with an infected individual, through healthcare occupational exposure, and, not very common, from mother to infant through delivery.